allenai/noncompliance/README.md

     - This set contains 379 evaluation and 927 preference data examples.

-You can also download and view 🥥 CoCoNot on [🤗 Huggingface Hub](https://huggingface.co/datasets/allenai/coconot).
+You can also view and download 🥥 CoCoNot on the [🤗 Huggingface Hub](https://huggingface.co/datasets/allenai/coconot).

+#### Seed Prompts
+You can find the seed prompts used for generating the data in [prompts/](https://github.com/allenai/noncompliance/tree/main/prompts) folder.

 ### Evaluation
 For evaluation, please first install [open-instruct](https://github.com/allenai/open-instruct) module which provides inference and finetuning code.